 This course is a study of using the computer to design and implement various accounting functions, including financial transactions, records, statements, reports, and documents.
-Prerequisites with a grade of "XC" or higher: MAT 013 or placement into MAT 155 or higher; RWR
+Prerequisites with a grade of "C" or higher: ACC 101 and CPT 174.

-032 or placement into RWR 100.
 This course is typically taught only in the fall and summer semesters.

-ACC 245 Accounting Applications (3-0-3)
+ACC 245 Accounting Applications